vuejs/vue-test-utils/docs/en/getting-started.md

 ## What Next

-Of course there is a lot more discover for you in `vue-test-utils` and it's recommended to go through the list of the [provided API](SUMMARY.md)
+Of course there is a lot more  to discover for you in `vue-test-utils` and it's recommended to go through the list of the [provided API](SUMMARY.md) to get a good oversight.

-The `vue-test-utils` aim to play nice with your testrunner, should you run into any issues though, you'll find the official repository here: [vue-test-utils](https://github.com/vuejs/vue-test-utils)
+The `vue-test-utils` aim to play nice with various testrunners, should you run into any issues though, the official repository can be found here: [vue-test-utils](https://github.com/vuejs/vue-test-utils)